OmarAlmo/Message-Analyser/README.md

 # Message-Analyser
-Message Analyser analysis text conversation (ex. from whatsapp, signal etc. )to display statistics about the conversations.
+Message Analyser analysis text conversation (ex. from whatsapp)to display statistics about the conversations.